traffordDataLab/analysis/IoD2019/report/data/re-aggregating_IoD2015/README.md

-## Re-aggregating 2015 Indices of Deprivation to 2019 Local Authority district boundaries
+## Re-aggregating IoD2015 to 2019 Local Authority District boundaries

-#### Method for calculating average scores
+### Method for calculating average scores

-1. Multiply each LSOA score by the appropriate population denominator for each domain or sub-domain
+1. Multiply each LSOA score by the appropriate population denominator for each domain or sub-domain:

 |Domain |Population Denominator |
 |:--- |:---- |